Welcome to Casual Money Talk’s first-ever blog series, “1 Vs. 20”.

 I have been looking for ways to drop some pounds and save money at the same time, so I decided to cut back on eating out.

-I bought a rice cooker and a new microwave to be able to cook all my meals at home, then I combed through the Internet for easy recipes that only require a rice cooker or a microwave.
+I bought a rice cooker and a new microwave to cook all my meals at home, then I combed through the Internet for easy recipes that only require a rice cooker or a microwave.

 I’m happy to report that my plan worked wonderfully.
 Each of my meals comes out to a few dollars only, and they’re tasty and healthy.

-My new favourite dishes are: canned chilli with beans and rice, Denver omelette (ham, onion, green pepper, cheese), and vegetarian tacos and fajitas.
+My new favorite dishes are: canned chili with beans and rice, Denver omelet (ham, onion, green pepper, cheese), and vegetarian tacos and fajitas.

 Comparing to what I used to spend, I’m saving around $150-$250 per month.”

 — Tony (age 38) from San Diego, California, USA